 Grief, Dying and Death During a Pandemic — This resource created by the Psychosocial and Spiritual Supports Working Group of the Region of Waterloo provides support to those dealing with grief and death.
 It includes four sections: why we feel grief, when someone you care about is dying, after someone you care about has died, and resources.
 This resource will evolve as new information becomes available, so please revisit this resource regularly – click here.

-Volunteer and client programs are being modified to address current circumstances and reduce face to face interactions.
+Volunteer and client programs are being monitored to address current circumstances and can be adjusted to reduce face to face interactions when needed or requested

-- Volunteer One to One Visiting, Day Programs, and Bereavement Walking Group clients will be supported by volunteers and staff through telephone visiting.
+- Volunteer One to One Visiting, Day Programs, and Bereavement Walking Group clients are being supported in person by volunteers and staff and/or with virtual supports.